 Student loan options for part-time students

-Student loans work the same for part-time students as for full-time students, and they can come with the same benefits as a result.
+Student loans work the same for part-time students as for full-time students.
 Here are the main student loan options you can qualify for as a part-time college student.

 Federal student loans

 Federal student loans are available to students who attend college on a half-time basis or more.
-Federal loans also come with the benefit of low fixed interest rates and flexible repayment terms, including the option to pursue income-driven repayment plans.
+These loans have low fixed interest rates and flexible repayment terms, including the option to pursue income-driven repayment plans.

-To qualify for federal student loans and other federal aid, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
+To qualify for federal student loans and other federal aid, fill out the Free Application for Federal Student Aid (FAFSA).
 Your federal student loan options could include:

-- Direct Subsidized Loans: These federal loans are offered to undergraduate students who can demonstrate financial need.
-A major benefit of Direct Subsidized Loans is the fact that the government covers interest charges that accrue while you’re in school.
+- Direct subsidized loans: These federal loans are offered to undergraduate students who can demonstrate financial need.
+A major benefit of direct subsidized loans is that the government covers interest charges that accrue while you’re in school.

-- Direct Unsubsidized Loans: These federal loans are available to undergraduate, graduate and professional students who are unable to demonstrate financial need.
-Unlike Direct Subsidized Loans, these loans accrue interest while you’re in school.
+- Direct unsubsidized loans: These federal loans are available to undergraduate, graduate and professional students who cannot demonstrate financial need.
+Unlike direct subsidized loans, these loans accrue interest while you’re in school.

-- Direct PLUS Loans: These loans are available to graduate or professional students, and they are not based on financial need.
+- Direct PLUS Loans: These loans are available to graduate or professional students and are not based on financial need.
 However, a credit check is required for borrowers.
 These loans also accrue interest while you’re in school.

 Private student loans